Spaces of norms, determinant of cohomology and Fekete points in non-Archimedean geometry: Plurisubharmonic metrics and envelopes

-Assume first that $K$ is Archimedean (the case $K=\R$ merely consisting in working with conjugation-invariant functions).
-In that case, both local and global pluripotential theory is fully developed, and a (possibly singular) metric $\phi$ on $L$ is unambiguously called \emph{semipositive} (or \emph{psh}) if the function $-\log|\tau|_\phi$ is plurisubharmonic for each local trivialization $\tau$ of $L$.
-An asymptotically Fubini-Study metric is obviously continuous and semipositive.
-Conversely:
+Assume first that $K$ is Archimedean (the case $K=\R$ merely consisting in working with conjugation-invariant objects).
+A (possibly singular) metric $\phi$ on a line bundle $L$ is \emph{plurisubharmonic} (\emph{psh} for short) if, for each local trivialization $\tau$ of $L$, the function $-\log|\tau|_\phi$ is psh, \ie locally the restriction of a psh function in a polydisc.
+Note that $\phi$ is psh iff its pullback to $L_\redu$ is psh.
+For any $m\ge 1$, $\phi$ is psh iff $m\phi$ is psh, and psh metrics thus make sense on $\Q$-line bundles.

-\begin{thm} If $K$ is Archimedean and $L$ is ample, every singular semipositive metric $\phi$ on $L$ is the limit of a decreasing sequence of Fubini-Study metrics $\phi_j$.
-If $\phi$ is further continuous, then $\phi_j$ converges uniformly to $\phi$, and $\phi$ is thus asymptotically Fubini-Study. \end{thm}

-\begin{proof} The second part of the statement follows directly from Dini's lemma.
-When $X$ is smooth, the result was proved by Demailly, based on the deep Ohsawa-Takegoshi $L^2$-extension theorem (see for instance \cite[Theorem 8.1]{GZ} and its proof).
-In the general case, we may assume that $L$ is very ample, yielding a closed embedding $X\hookrightarrow\P V$ with $V=H^0(X,L)$.
-By \cite[Theorem B']{CGZ}, $\phi$ is the restriction of a singular semipositive metric $\p$ on $\cO(1)$ over $\P V$.
-Since $\P V$ is smooth, Demailly's result implies that $\p$ is the decreasing limit of a sequence $\p_j$ of Fubini-Study metrics associated to sections of $H^0(\P V,\cO(m_j))$ with $m_j\to\infty$.
-We claim that the restriction of $\p_j$ to $X$ is a Fubini-Study metric on $L$ for $j\gg 1$, which will conclude the proof.
-For each $j$, we can find a basis $(s_{ji})$ of $H^0(\P V,\cO(m_j))$ such that
+\begin{thm} Assume that $K$ is Archimedean, and let $L$ be a semiample $\Q$-line bundle.
+Then every psh metric $\phi$ on $L$ is the limit of a decreasing sequence $(\phi_j)$ of Fubini--Study metrics on $L$. \end{thm} \begin{proof} When $X$ is smooth and $L$ is ample, the result is due to Demailly, and is based on the deep Ohsawa--Takegoshi $L^2$-extension theorem (see for instance~\cite[Theorem 8.1]{GZ} and its proof).
+In the general case, le $A$ be the Stein factoration of $(X,L)$ as in Lemma~\ref{lem:Stein}, \ie $A$ is an ample $\Q$-line bundle on a projective scheme $Y$, and $L=f^\star A$ with $f:X\to Y$ surjective and such that $f_\star\cO_X=\cO_Y$.
+By Zariski's main theorem, $f:X(\C)\to Y(\C)$ has connected fibers, and $\phi$ thus descends to a (singular) usc metric on $A$.
+Relying on the deep Fornaess--Narasimhan theorem, one checks as in the final part of the proof of \cite[Th\'eor\`eme 1.7]{DemSMF} that the induced metric on $A$ is psh.
+As a result, we may assume wlog that $L$ was ample to begin with.
+Passing to a multiple, we can even assume that $L$ is a very ample line bundle, and hence $L=\cO(1)|_X$ for an embedding of $X$ in a projective space $\P$.
+By~\cite[Theorem B']{CGZ}, every psh metric $\phi$ on $L$ is then the restriction of a psh metric $\p$ on $\cO(1)$.
+Since $\P$ is smooth, Demailly's result implies that $\p$ is the decreasing limit of a sequence $\p_j$ of Fubini--Study metrics on $\cO(1)$.
+The restriction of each $\p_j$ to $X$ is then a Fubini--Study metric on $L$ (Proposition~\ref{prop:FS}~(iv)), and the result follows. \end{proof}